(BlackburnNews.com photo)(BlackburnNews.com photo)

 Chatham-Kent (CK) Councillors voted down two motions that would allow a total of roughly 30 wind turbines to be erected in the municipality.

-The council received a petition with over 1,000 signatures and heard from 20 residents who spoke about their concerns about the wind turbines.
+CK's council received a petition with over 1,000 signatures and heard from 20 residents who spoke about their concerns.

 Noting heavy metals in well water, dangers to local species, negative visual impact to the landscape, as well as side effects from the vibration and hum of the turbines.